Patfer-Coding-Company/MexBot/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is proprietary software developed by Patfer Coding Company.
+All rights reserved.

 Made with ❤️ by the MexBot Team.